Website Manager

 Pitching

-• If a pitcher is replaced, they will not be allowed to return to the pitching position again that game
+• If a pitcher is replaced, they will not be allowed to return to the pitching position that game

 Baserunning